jtebert/document-everything/_docs/graphics-design/design-resources.md

 ## Graphics & Illustrations

 - [unDraw](https://undraw.co/illustrations): A big collection of color-customizable SVG illustrations (many related to tech/design), and the source of all the header images for this website
+- [Scale by Flexiple](https://2.flexiple.com/scale/all-illustrations): Daily color-customizable SVG illustrations.
+Similar to unDraw, but smaller collection (so far) and more detailed style.
-- [manypixels](https://gallery.manypixels.co/): Large collection of stylistically consistent, color-customizable illustrations (similar to unDraw, but in a different style)
+- [manypixels](https://gallery.manypixels.co/): Large collection of stylistically consistent, color-customizable illustrations.
+This has *multiple* styles, usually with the same illustration available in most/all styles.
 - [Lukaszadam](https://lukaszadam.com/illustrations): Small but growing collection of small illustrations
 - [Mixkit](https://mixkit.co/free-stock-art/): Many styles of illustrations of a variety of subjects.
 (More visually interesting than the trendy flat styles of the above ones)